 Burdis, a 20-year veteran teacher at R. Roger Rowe School, is on a mission to motivate and inspire others to lead a healthy lifestyle.

 “I believe no challenge is too big to tackle,” Burdis said.
 “When I look back, it was the challenges in my life that created my biggest joys.”

 Recently Burdis released her book “EduNinja Mindset: 11 Habits for Building a Stronger Mind and Body” which touts turning obstacles into opportunities, incorporating more kinesthetic-based learning activities in the classroom and practicing daily healthy habits as a strong foundation for learning.

-The lifelong learner is also sharing her lessons on health and wellness through speaking engagements at events such as the California Teachers Summit at Cal State Northridge and with online resources for teachers.
-She has even run boot camp workouts for Rowe teachers.
+The lifelong learner is also sharing her lessons on health and wellness through speaking engagements at events such as the California Teachers Summit at

 “Jen seeks to address the needs of the whole child, to ensure that students are healthy, safe and engaged, supported and challenged.
 She believes that teachers can provide valuable health and wellness skills that empower them to take charge of their learning,” said Christi Walter, kindergarten teacher.
 “Inspiring others to have a healthier and happy heart is something Jen really has a passion for and takes pride in.”

 Burdis said it has been fun to see how her strategies have worked in other classrooms such as Walter’s and it has been powerful seeing how she can speak up and use her voice to create changes in the whole community.
 It has been a flying leap for someone who is admittedly quiet and shy and never used to raise her hand in staff meetings.

 Few at the school knew there was a ninja in their midst.

 Burdis grew up in the rural Pennsylvania town of Orwigsburg, not far from the Appalachian Mountains.